 3. Decision Criteria:

 Businesses use different criteria to make the purchase decision and choose between options.
-If you understand how they make this choice, you can better tailor your messaging.
+If you understand how they make this choice, you can tailor your messaging better.
 The goal of the seller is to influence decision criteria where it is good for the customer and good for the seller.